stoermelder/vcvrack-packone/docs/Glue.md

 While in *unlocked mode* you can use the hotkeys CTRL+A to place a label at the current position of the mouse pointer and CTRL+X to remove a label while hovering over it.

+<a name="consolidate"></a>
+Since v1.9.0 there is a context menu option to consolidate the labels: If the current patch contains multiple GLUE-modules all except the current one will be removed and the labels are merged into one GLUE-module.
+This operation can be undo if needed.

 ## Opacity controls

 There are global controls for opacity available which affect all labels of a GLUE instance: *HIDE* hides all labels temporarily, this switch can also be MIDI-mapped.
 Two buttons on *OPACITY* increase or decrease the opacity of all labels by 5%.